sigstore/sigstore-python/docs/policy.md

 ## Verification

-`sigstore-python` supports configuring the verification process using policies but this must be done at a programmatic level.
-By default, the CLI uses the `Identity` verification policy.
+`sigstore-python` supports configuring the verification process using policies but this must be done using the [api](./api/index.md).
+By default, the CLI uses the [`Identity`][sigstore.verify.policy] verification policy.

 ### Establishing a Time for the Signature

-If the Bundle contains one or more signed times from Timestamping Authorities, they will be used as the time source.
+If the bundle contains one or more signed times from Timestamping Authorities, they will be used as the time source.
 In this case, a Timestamp Authority configuration must be provided in the `ClientTrustConfig`.
 When verifying Timestamp Authorities Responses, at least one must be valid.